Francesco Robba: Life

 Francesco Robba was born in Venice.
 He received his training in the workshop of the Venetian sculptor Pietro Baratta from 1711 to 1716.
 In 1720, he moved to Ljubljana (then in the Duchy of Carniola in the Holy Roman Empire) to work for the Jesuit order.
 There he married Theresa Mislej, the daughter of the local stonemason Luka Mislej, on 16 April 1722.

 In this early period, his first marble statues and reliefs still reflect the influence of Pietro Baratta.
 When Mislej died in 1727, Robba took over his workshop and his clientele.
 Soon Robba started to earn his own reputation and was awarded commissions by ecclesiastical, aristocratic and bourgeois patrons.
 Already in 1729 his work was praised in a letter to Prince Emmerich Esterházy, Archbishop of Esztergom by the rector of the Jesuit College in Zagreb, Francesco Saverio Barci.

 From 1727 on his works attest of a growing self-confidence.
 His technical virtuosity manifests itself in the emotional expressions and the refined forms of his statues.
 During his stay in Ljubljana, he didn't lose contacts with Venice, since he paid several visits to his native city.
 This allowed him to remain familiar with the Baroque sculpture of Venice, central Italy and Rome.

-The prevailing view has been that in 1755, Robba left Ljubljana for Zagreb, Croatia, where he died on 24 January 1757.
+The prevailing view has been that in 1755, Robba left Ljubljana for Zagreb, Croatia, where he died two years later on 24 January 1757.
 According to an article published in 2001 by Blaž Resman, new documents had shown that even though Robba died on a short trip to Zagreb, his residence and his workshop remained in Ljubljana.